 Insured to make your house smell like the best cinnabuns ever!

-This is a traditional European take on the cinnamon roll, with a creamy filling, not dry, made with butter, and NO frosting on top, don't ruin it with nasty frosting.
-They're buttery, fluffy and sweet without it !
+This is a traditional European take on the cinnamon roll, with a creamy filling that´s not dry and made with butter, and NO frosting on top.
+They're buttery, fluffy and sweet without frosting, so please don´t ruin them with liquid sugar !

 They are also not baked as a cake, but are made as separate buns, easy to store in bags and freeze.